 Dana graduated with B.A. in art history from Savannah College of Art and Design and a M.A. in graphic communications management and technology from New York University.

-Brittany Williams is the Director of Campaigns at Worth Rises and joined the organization in 2019.
+Tolu is a Legal Associate and New York University Law School Fellow at Worth Rises and joined the organization in 2019.

 Luke is a Program Associate at Worth Rises and joined the organization in 2018.